Home · Property management · Renting out a new build

 ClotheslineOften left out.
 A basic rotary or fold-down line is cheap, and tenants expect one.

 Landscaping and fencingSometimes the developer does it, sometimes the builder, sometimes neither.
-Get it in writing: who's doing what, what's included, and when.
+Get it in writing: who is doing what, what is included, and when.

 Side or return fenceThe short fence between front yard and side alley.
 Often left out even when boundary fencing is in.
-Without it, the front yard isn't really enclosed, the side alley is exposed to the street, and the house looks half-finished in your listing photos.
+Without it, the front yard is not really enclosed, the side alley is exposed to the street, and the house looks half-finished in your listing photos.

 Side gate from front to backyardTenants need to walk through to take bins out, hang washing, and access the back.
 Often left out of base packages.
-If the side fence is in but the gate isn't, you've built a wall with no door.
+If the side fence is in but the gate is not, you have built a wall with no door.

 DrivewayUsually included, but check the finish.
 A plain concrete drive looks very different from exposed aggregate or paving, and tenants notice.